Heroin Relapse: Why Does It Happen & What Are the Signs?

 Heroin Is Highly Addictive

 Heroin and other opioids are considered highly addictive.
 They can hijack the brain, making it believe it needs opioids for your survival.
 In high doses, opioids flood the brain with dopamine, which produces an intense feeling of euphoria.
-Heroin users often describe it as the most intense high they’ve ever felt.
+People who use heroin often describe it as the most intense high they’ve ever felt.
 Heroin addiction can develop as users begin to “chase the high” of the drug, increasing doses in hopes of achieving the euphoria felt in early uses.

 Heroin Withdrawal